davidwgillman/davidwgillman.github.io/index.md

 # About Me

-I teach in the undergraduate Computer Science program.

-I joined the faculty of New College in the fall of 2013, and I defined the requirements for the Computer Science Area of Concentration (AOC, or major) that academic year.
+I joined the faculty of New College in the fall of 2013 and I created the Computer Science Area of Concentration (AOC, or major) that academic year.
 As of 2024 the department has five regular faculty and about 60 students in the AOC.

-In the spring of 2014 I helped plan the structure and curriculum of the New College Data Science master's program.
-The program began in January, 2016, and the first cohort of seven students graduated in May, I taught regularly in the program through 2021 and contribute occasionally now.
+Beginning in the spring of 2014 I helped define the structure and curriculum of the New College Data Science master's program.
+I taught regularly in the program from 2015 through 2021, and I contribute occasionally now.
 I organized [LADS 2018](ladsworkshop2018), which took place at New College January 10-11, 2018.

+My recent research has been in music information retrieval, discrete structures and mixing rates of Markov chains, and Internet measurement.

 # Senior thesis students
 <details>